 Hand Therapy is a type of rehabilitation performed by an occupational or physical therapist on patients with conditions affecting the hands and upper extremities.
-Such therapy is performed by a provider with a high degree of specialization that requires continuing education.
-This enables the hand therapist to work with patients to hasten their return to a productive lifestyle.
+The therapist completing evaluations and treatments has a high degree of specialization and education in the area of hands and upper extremities, which helps speed up patients’ return to productive lifestyles.

 – Patients need a referral from their medical provider

 – Medical provider can write specific treatment plans for patient or refer per therapist recommendation for treatment.
 They can also specify if a patient needs a custom orthotic only with no additional treatment.

 – Then a patient will have an evaluation visit.

 – Following evaluation, a plan of care is sent to the patient’s medical

 provider for their signature.

 – Each hand therapy session is 30 minutes to 1 hour in length

 – Evaluation Visit: Patient’s condition diagnosis is addressed along with a functional evaluation of how patient is limited by condition.
 Depending on what the condition requires for treatment, patient may be fit with custom or prefabricated orthotic during this session.